nerisest/email-forwarding/README.md

 - the script sets up a SMTP server, connects to Gmail, establishes a TLS connection and sends the email before closing the connection

 the script is currently running every day at midnight UTC (to facilitate my parents, where they are currently situated in UTC+8 timezone) through **crontab**, with the following commands:
+**command does not work properly so the script is manually executed when a new mail is received.**
-- 0 0 * * * /home/tsesiren/Desktop/other stuff/email-automation-thing/emailforward.py
+~~- 0 0 * * * /home/tsesiren/Desktop/other stuff/email-automation-thing/emailforward.py~~